Skip to content

 Bases: ConfigurableResource

-A RooferResource can be configured by providing the paths to Roofer crop executable on the local system.
+A RooferResource can be configured by providing the paths to Roofer crop and roofer executables on the local system.

 Example: